LEGACY PLANNING IS ABOUT GROWTH VALUES TRADITION HERITAGE

-Note: After our Initial Meeting, I will email you a form to fill out (you can complete it online or feel free to print it out).
-Along with this form, I will send you a list of documents I’ll need you to collect for me to complete the estate planning portion of your legacy plan.
-This includes things like previously executed estate plans, property deeds, marital agreements, LLC operating agreements, and the like.
+Note: After your Initial Consultation, I will email you an Estate Planning Worksheet to fill out (you can complete it online, as a fillable PDF, or feel free to print it out).
+The Worksheet will prompt you to submit certain documents to me, including things like previously executed estate plans, property deeds, marital agreements, LLC operating agreements, and the like.
 You must submit this form and these documents to me (digital or hard copy) no later than 1 week before your Design Meeting.

 If you don’t have an existing legacy plan, the goal of the Design Meeting is to set out the details of your estate plan.
 To do this well, you will need to submit your preparatory documents to me at least one week prior to your appointment so that I can be best prepared to advise you on your specific wants and needs.

 We will discuss various options regarding your wishes for how you want your tangible property distributed, who will make financial decisions for you if you become incapacitated or pass away, who will advocate for your medical needs, who will care for your children, and much more.
 We will discuss various choices and I’ll make recommendations based on your particular situation.
 At the end of the meeting, we’ll have a clear blueprint that I will use to build you a comprehensive estate plan.

 Once the design of your estate plan is complete, we will discuss the second component of your legacy: your deliberate family plan.
 This plan is the best way to ensure a smooth, conflict-free transfer of both your tangible and intangible assets.
 Together, we will go over the various planning tools and decide which ones you would like to employ.

 If you do have an existing estate or legacy plan, we will review it and discuss your desired changes.
 We will determine whether an Amendment or Restatement is more appropriate.

 If you have them, we will review your:

 - Prenup/Marital Agreement